-I’m a masters athlete.
-Known as the “Mohican Runner” due to my unique hairstyle.
+I’m known as the “Mohican Runner” due to my unique hairstyle.
 I run anything from 800m up to marathons.

 I started running in September 2012.
 I took up running to help with my weight loss goals.
 At the start of 2012 I tipped the scales at 20 stone.
 I then spent 4 months with a personal trainer and dropped 4 stone between April and August of that year.
 The first race I signed up for was the Great Yorkshire run in my home town of Sheffield.
 During that race something clicked and I found I loved running and my running career took off from there, doing a further two road races in 2012.